-You wouldn’t leave your front door wide open at night, and in the same turn, you shouldn’t leave your smartphone connected to free public wifi while unprotected.
+You wouldn’t leave your front door wide open at night, and in the same turn, you should keep your information safe while connected to free public WiFi while unprotected from strangers.

 Privacy is important to us (duh), and we want to make sure you have the best tools at your disposal to stay safe online.